 What did people say about the job, their duties?
 Did they feel they didn’t have enough experience, or did they feel overqualified?
 This step will give you good intel on what to look for when reviewing resumes as well as give you good fodder for interview questions.

 Make yourself as much of a subject matter expert as you can.
 Research the types of certifications that are necessary for the position.
 Use online vocabulary searches to learn what technical terms mean as well as how to pronounce them.
-This will help you establish a better grasp on what you’re hiring for.
+This will help you establish a better idea of what you’re hiring for.
 (That you’ve done your homework may even give candidates a more favorable impression of your company.)

 4. Interview hiring managers